Precious metal: Coinage

 Many nations mint bullion coins.
-Although nominally issued as legal tender, these coins' face value as currency is far below that of their value as bullion.
-For instance, Canada mints a gold bullion coin (the Gold Maple Leaf) at a face value of $50 containing one troy ounce (31.1035 g) of gold—as of January 2022.
+Although nominally issued as legal tender, these coins' face value as currency is far below their value as bullion.
+For instance, Canada mints a gold bullion coin (the Gold Maple Leaf) at a face value of $50 containing one troy ounce (31.1035 g) of gold, as of January 2022.
 The USD to CAD exchange rate averaged 1.129 in July 2009 according to OANDA Historical Exchange Rates.
-Although the exact moment that the $1075 figure was determined is unknown, it may be considered a reasonable value for the time.
+Although the exact moment that the $1,075 figure was determined is unknown, it may be considered a reasonable value for the time.
 Bullion coins' minting by national governments gives them some numismatic value in addition to their bullion value, as well as certifying their purity.

-One of the largest bullion coins in the world was the 10,000-dollar Australian Gold Nugget coin minted in Australia which consists of a full kilogram of 99.9% pure gold.
+One of the largest bullion coins in the world was the 10,000-dollar Australian Gold Nugget coin minted in Australia, which consists of a full kilogram of 99.9% pure gold.
 In 2012, the Perth Mint produced a 1-tonne coin of 99.99% pure gold with a face value of $1 million AUD, making it the largest minted coin in the world with a gold value of around $50 million AUD.
 China has produced coins in very limited quantities (less than 20 pieces minted) that exceed 8 kg of gold.
 Austria has minted a coin containing 31 kg of gold (the Vienna Philharmonic Coin minted in 2004 with a face value of 100,000 euro).
 As a stunt to publicise the 99.999% pure one-ounce Canadian Gold Maple Leaf series, in 2007 the Royal Canadian Mint made a 100 kg 99.999% gold coin, with a face value of $1 million, and now manufactures them to order, but at a substantial premium over the market value of the gold.

+The Reserve Bank of Zimbabwe mints the gold Mosi-oa-Tunya (coin) which is recognized as legal tender at the market value for its gold content.

 Economic use

-Gold and silver, and sometimes other precious metals, are often seen as hedges against both inflation and economic downturn.
-Silver coins have become popular with collectors due to their relative affordability, and, unlike most gold and platinum issues which are valued based upon the markets, silver issues are more often valued as collectibles, far higher than their actual bullion value.
+Gold and silver, and sometimes other precious metals, are often seen as defensive assets against both inflation and economic downturn.
+Silver coins have become popular with collectors due to their relative affordability, and, unlike most gold and platinum issues which are valued based upon the markets, silver issues are more often valued as collectibles, at far higher than their bullion value.

+Industrial use

+Platinum and palladium are key catalysts in hydrogenation reactions and emission-reducing catalytic converters, while gold is used in oxidation reactions and nanotechnology due to its stability.
+Platinum group metals(PGMs) have been used in the production of sulfuric and nitric acid for centuries.
+Additionally, gold and silver nanoparticles are used in biosensors and solar cells, underscoring their value in sustainable technologies.